 - Where a minimum amount of air intake/vent piping and elbows will be required. - 2.
 As centralized with the air distribution as possible. - 3.
-Where adequate combustion air will be available (particularly when the appliance is not using outdoor combustion air).
+Where adequate combustion air will be available. - Where it will not interfere with proper air circulation in the confined space.